 But also about how you feel about the honor of being her husband and your vision for the future.
 Perhaps that might include the anticipation of growing together as a family or just getting a dog?

-Either way, be sure to anchor those dreams and emotions to the diamond engagement ring.
+Either way, anchor those dreams and emotions to the diamond engagement ring.
 After all, one interpretation is that an engagement ring symbolizes the eternal circle of the love you share.

 I've also heard it said that a diamond engagement ring represents the circle of life.
-It also represents your intention to share the rest of your lives together.
-In that case, learning how to meet each others' needs will go a long way towards creating marital bliss.
+It also reaffirms your intention to share the rest of your lives.
+In that case, learning how to meet each other's needs will go a long way toward creating marital bliss.

 How to Grow as a Couple:

 The odds are that most of those little details don't matter to you.
 However, the "little stuff" probably does mean a lot to her.
-Decide to take it all in stride because none of it is going to matter in five years.
+Decide to take it all in stride because none of it will matter in five years.